strickyak/frobio/frob3/doc/run-your-own-server.md

 So you can see that it's fastest to run your own Lemma server, but you can get a lot of the speedup by just running Conduit.

+### Conduit Bug

+Conduit does not understand the "trailer data" which is the audio/video content of movies.
+Perhaps the JSR record could be considered the end of the Lemma protocol.
+But it would be better to create a new end marker, with a new quintuple command byte.